abend0c1/da/README.md

      myLabel  B     16(,R12)
      ```

-   * Explicitly assign a label to a code offset:
+   * You can explicitly assign a label to a code offset:

      For example: